 THE BONUS FEATURES

-There are three significant extras, a 15-minute featurette about Malik becoming Freddie Mercury, 20-plus minutes about capturing the look and feel of the rest of the band and another 20 minutes dealing with the recreation of the Live Aid concert, all of which feature comments from the real Brian May and Roger Taylor.
+There are three significant extras, a 15-minute featurette about Malik becoming Mercury, 20-plus minutes about capturing the look and feel of the rest of the band and another 20 minutes dealing with the recreation of the Live Aid concert, all of which feature comments from the real May and Taylor.
 They’re all fine, but we’re curious why there’s little actual footage from Queen and none whatsoever from Live Aid.
 If accuracy was so critical, why not show parts of the real thing?
 It doesn’t make sense.

-Rami Malek gives a star-making performance that helps make Bohemian Rhapsody a fun romp with plenty of cool costumes and catchy music, but the historical deviations hang like a cloud over the finished product.
+Malek gives a star-making performance that helps make Bohemian Rhapsody a fun romp with plenty of cool costumes and catchy music, but the historical deviations hang like a cloud over the finished product.